 As per the Stadium Agreement entered into by the Board with State Associations, the Board has agreed to pay an amount of Rs.
 50 lakhs per match for all matches totaling to a cost of Rs.
-11 crores for 22 matches of WPL Season 2023.
+11 crores for 22 matches of WPL Season 2024 and WPL Season 2023 each.